From favorite words in Russian to hardworking locals of Latvia – Michael from Hong Kong talks about his Russian language study experience in Riga:

 3) Встречать [vstrechátʹ] – “to meet”, “to encounter”, “to come across”

-Durbe: What do you especially love about your Russian course?
+Durbe: What do you especially love about your Russian language study experience?

 Michael: Everything.
 But most of all I love when we work on perfecting the pronunciation.
 Since I love the sound of Russian letters, such letters as: ж [zh], ч [ch], ш [sh], щ [shch], ц [ts], ы [i] (but more rear or upper than ‘i’) – make my whole day.